 Moisture meters are used to measure the percentage of water/ moisture in a given substance Moisture Meters come in two types: search and measure.
 Using the meter in search mode, inspectors can find elevated moisture levels hidden behind a variety of materials, such as tile and vinyl.

-CO Detector: Carbon monoxide (CO) is a tasteless, odourless, toxic gas produced by combustion appliances, such as water heaters, furnaces and boilers.
+CO Detector: Carbon monoxide (CO) is a tasteless, odorless, toxic gas produced by combustion appliances, such as water heaters, furnaces, and boilers.
 CO can accumulate in the human body over time to a point at which it can be fatal.
 Excessive levels can be produced when combustion appliances operate inefficiently and need servicing or when they are improperly vented.
 Analyzers measure CO levels and give results in parts per million (PPM).

 Infrared (IR) cameras

 Infrared (IR) cameras form images using infrared radiation in a manner similar to the way a conventional camera forms images using visible light.
 Different colors correspond to different temperatures, so an inspector is able to identify areas that are abnormally hot or cold.

 An EMF meter is a scientific instrument for measuring electromagnetic fields (abbreviated as EMF).
 Most meters measure the electromagnetic radiation flux density (DC fields) or the change in an electromagnetic field over time (AC fields), essentially the same as a radio antenna, but with quite different detection characteristics.